Laurie Anderson: 2010s

-In February 2010, Anderson premiered a new theatrical work, titled Delusion, at the 2010 Winter Olympics in Vancouver, Canada.
+In February 2010, Anderson premiered a new theatrical work, Delusion, at the 2010 Winter Olympics in Vancouver, Canada.
 This piece was commissioned by the Vancouver 2010 Cultural Olympiad and the Barbican Centre, London.
 Anderson was honored with the Women's Project Theater Woman of Achievement Award in March 2010.
-In May–June 2010, Anderson curated the Vivid Live festival in Sydney, together with Lou Reed.
+In May–June 2010, she and Reed curated the Vivid Live festival in Sydney.
 Her new studio album Homeland was released on June 22.
 She performed "Only an Expert" on July 15, 2010, on the Late Show with David Letterman, and her song "Gravity's Angel" was featured on the Fox reality television dance competition show So You Think You Can Dance the same day.
 She appears as a guest musician on several tracks from experimental jazz musician Colin Stetson's studio album New History Warfare Vol. 2: Judges (2011).

-Anderson developed a theatrical work titled "Another Day in America".
-The first public showings of this work-in-progress took place in Calgary, Alberta, Canada, in January 2012 as part of Theatre Junction Grand's 2011–12 season and One Yellow Rabbit's annual arts festival, the High Performance Rodeo.
+Anderson developed a theatrical work, "Another Day in America".
+The first public showings of this work-in-progress took place in Calgary in January 2012 as part of Theatre Junction Grand's 2011–12 season and One Yellow Rabbit's annual arts festival, the High Performance Rodeo.
 Anderson was named the Inaugural Distinguished Artist-In-Residence at the Experimental Media and Performing Arts Center (EMPAC) at the Rensselaer Polytechnic Institute in Troy, New York, in May 2012.
 In March 2013, an exhibition of Anderson's work entitled Laurie Anderson: Language of the Future, selected works 1971–2013 at the Samstag Museum was part of the Adelaide Festival of the Arts in Adelaide, South Australia.
 Anderson performed her Duets on Ice outside the Samstag on opening night.

 Anderson received the Honorary Doctor of Arts from the Aalto University School of Arts, Design and Architecture in 2013.
 In June/July 2013, Anderson performed "The Language of the Future" and guest curated at the River to River Festival in New York City.
 In November 2013, she was the featured Guest of Honor at the B3 Biennale of the Moving Image in Frankfurt, Germany.
 In 2018, Anderson contributed vocals to a re-recording of the David Bowie song "Shining Star (Makin' My Love)", originally from Bowie's seventeenth studio album Never Let Me Down (1987).
 She was asked to join the production by producer Mario J. McNulty, who knew that Anderson and Bowie had been friends.

-On February 10, 2019, at the 61st Annual Grammy Awards, held in Los Angeles, Anderson and the Kronos Quartet's Landfall won the Grammy Award for Best Chamber Music/Small Ensemble Performance.
-It was Anderson's first collaboration with the Kronos Quartet and her first Grammy Award, and was the second Grammy for Kronos.
-Inspired by her experience of Hurricane Sandy, Nonesuch Records said, "Landfall juxtaposes lush electronics and traditional strings by Kronos with Anderson's powerful descriptions of loss, from water-logged pianos to disappearing animal species to Dutch karaoke bars."
+On February 10, 2019, at the 61st Annual Grammy Awards in Los Angeles, Anderson and the Kronos Quartet's Landfall won the Grammy Award for Best Chamber Music/Small Ensemble Performance.
+It was Anderson's first collaboration with the Kronos Quartet and her first Grammy Award, and the second for Kronos.
+The piece was inspired by her experience of Hurricane Sandy.
+Nonesuch Records said, "Landfall juxtaposes lush electronics and traditional strings by Kronos with Anderson's powerful descriptions of loss, from water-logged pianos to disappearing animal species to Dutch karaoke bars."